 Then adding leather seating surfaces, an 8-way power driver’s seat, Honda Satellite-Linked Navigation System™, dual-zone automatic climate control, and more.
 OPTIONS OPTIONS SO many!

 2020 Insight EPA Ratings

-The 2020 Insight is powered by the third generation of Honda’s innovative two-motor hybrid drivetrain.
-A 1.5-liter DOHCi-VTEC Atkinson-cycle inline-4 engine with 40.5-percent thermal efficiency is paired to an electric propulsion motor.
-Thanks to its clever two-motor design, Insight operates without the need for a conventional automatic transmission.
+The 2020 Honda Insight is powered by third generation of Honda’s innovative two-motor hybrid drivetrain.
+So it’s a 1.5-liter DOHC i-VTEC.
+That’s an Atkinson-cycle inline-4 engine.
+It’s got 40.5-percent thermal efficiency paired to an electric propulsion motor.
+Thanks to its clever two-motor design, this hybrid electric car doesn’t need a conventional automatic transmission.

-The 2020 Insight’s battery is housed in a compact intelligent power unit (IPU) mounted under the rear seats, allowing Insight to offer an uncompromised 15.1 cubic feet of trunk space (LX/EX) that rivals many midsize sedans, and a folding rear seatback for long loads (60/40 split in EX and Touring trims).
-With up to 97.6 cubic feet of interior space and class-leading rear legroom, Insight’s interior packaging also offers the best passenger space in its class.
+The battery pack is housed in a compact intelligent power unit (IPU) under the rear seats.
+Thereby allowing it to offer an uncompromising 15.1 cubic feet of trunk space that rivals many midsize sedans.